 Find out more

-There are so many interesting facts and stories within soccer and I love sharing them with you.
+There are so many interesting facts and stories about soccer, and I love sharing them with you.

 Check out one of my previous articles below.
-You may be surprised what you find out!
+You may be surprised by what you find out!